Precept

-A precept (from the præcipere, to teach) is a commandment, instruction, or order intended as an authoritative rule of action.
+A precept (from the præcipere, to teach) is traditionally defined as a commandment, instruction, or order intended as an authoritative rule of action.

+In contemporary contexts, the term also has several other specific meanings in religion, law, and education.

 Religious law

 In religion, precepts are usually commands respecting moral conduct.

 Christianity

 The term is encountered frequently in the Jewish and Christian Scriptures:

 Thou hast commanded thy precepts to be kept diligently.
 O that my ways may be steadfast in keeping thy statutes!